3XA2D/odin-recipes/README.md

-tthis is a recipe roject for my odin course. this project will demonstrate my html skill
+this is a recipe project for my odin course.